 Non-identifying information of the donor and information about half-siblings can be requested from the Human Fertilisation and Embryology Authority (HFEA) once the child has reached the age of 16.

 Identifying information of the donor can be obtained from the HFEA once the child has reached the age of 18 and above.

 What is a pen sketch and when can I see it?

 A pen sketch is an essay written by a donor to best describe himself and his attributes.
 You can access this information directly from the donors page to enable you to make an informed decision before placing the order.

-After several months of getting acquainted with the donor, staff at the LSB compile a short written description of their impression about him.
-This could contain discussion about his nature, the way he presented himself and his mannerisms.
+After several months of getting acquainted with the donor, staff at LSB compile a short written description of their impression of him.
+This could contain discussion about his nature, the way he presented himself, and his mannerisms.

 Some of our donors have completed an additional supporting document, which gives further information about their lifestyle, personality test, extensive family characteristics and their medical history.